open-resources/physics_bank/content/public/018.Electrostatics/Electric Field/Charged particle near the Earth/Charged particle near the Earth.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Charged particle near the Earth
+        title: Charged particle near the Earth
-    params_charge: electron
+      charge: electron
+      part2:
+        ans1:
-    params_part2_ans1_value: Away from the surface of the Earth.
+          value: Away from the surface of the Earth.
+        ans2:
-    params_part2_ans2_value: Towards the surface of the Earth.
+          value: Towards the surface of the Earth.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}

 ## Part 1

-What is the magnitude of the electric field that supports the weight of a free {{ params_charge }} near the surface of the Earth?
+What is the magnitude of the electric field that supports the weight of a free {{ params.charge }} near the surface of the Earth?

 ### Answer Section